montge/documents/GFE/README.md

 ### VISTA Systems

-VISTA<br>System | DISA<br>Security | Notes
+VISTA<br>System | DISA<br>Security Level | Notes
 :---: | :---: | :---
 Data Dictionary  | NA | Data Dictionary (DD) extracts from at least five current operational VISTA systems.
 These DD are automatically extracted from any VISTA instance and converted to the JSON-LD form using the "DDJLD Maker" routine, as seen on the architectural diagram [here](https://github.com/vistadataproject/documents/blob/master/README.md).
 These data dictionaries contain no patient data, PHI, or PII (i.e., no sensitive information).
 Master | NA | A copy of the current authoritative Master ("Platinum") version of VISTA as maintained internally by the VA.
-Metadata from this must be complete and without any alterations or redactions. <br>The metadata does not contain any patient data, PHI, or PII (i.e., no sensitive information).
+Metadata from this must be complete and without any alterations or redactions.
+The metadata does not contain any patient data, PHI, or PII (i.e., no sensitive information).
 Test Patients  | NA | A copy of a VISTA with test patients used by VA for internal projects.
-De-identified  | .COM | A copy of VISTA with real but de-identified patient data.
+De-identified  | NA | A copy of VISTA with real but de-identified patient data.
-Production| NIPRNET |An exact clone of at least one current operational VISTA ("Production Clone" or “Test VISTA”).
+Production| SBU |An exact clone of at least one current operational VISTA ("Production Clone" or “Test VISTA”).
 This will be kept within the DoD NIPR network, as it will have non de-identified patient data.

 In addition, the Project requests additional GFE and GFI be provided within 30 days of contract award to successfully execute the Project: